herolab-uga/ros-network-analysis/README.md

 ## Heterogeneous Robotics (HeRoLab)

-This project is a part of a Learning Technology Grant (LTG) project at the Heterogeneous Robotics Research Lab (HeRoLab) of the University of Georgia.
+Heterogeneous Robotics Research Lab (HeRoLab) of the University of Georgia.

 Please contact hero at uga . edu for any queries